-SUNY Buffalo State and Apogee have partnered to provide Internet service
+SUNY Buffalo State University and GIG Telecom have partnered to provide Internet service

 and support to our residents.